survivejs/maintenance-book/manuscript/03-introduction.md

 ## What Will You Learn

 The book shows you **how to organize** npm packages and manage them.
 You will also learn about higher level topics, such as **code quality**, **infrastructure**, **documentation**, and **future** prospects.
 A good project is more than the technical implementation.
-For that reason you should understand what's beyond the technical side as this knowledge has impact on project longevity and success.
+For that reason you should understand what’s beyond the technical side as this knowledge has impact on project longevity and success.

 ## How Is the Book Organized